FreedomWorks

 FreedomWorks has a long history of trying to influence the leadership of Republican-controlled chambers:

-The group has also indicated that it will try to influence the work of House committees in the 118th Congress:
+The group also indicated that it would try to influence the work of House committees in the 118th Congress:

 • FreedomWorks is attempting to push its free-market agenda in the Appropriations Committee.
 The group tweeted support for stonewalling lame-duck omnibus spending, which would freeze all appropriations spending at 2022 levels for the fiscal year 2023 – a goal for congressional Republicans.